 As a Christian charity, we partner with local churches, helping to strengthen local leadership and equipping them with resources and training to carry out our shared mission among the poor and oppressed.
-Our commitment is that when World Vision leaves communities, there will be thriving, engaged churches for sustained spiritual and physical transformation.
+Our commitment is to strengthen local churches so that when we leave the community, they are thriving, engaged, and equipped to support sustained spiritual and physical transformation.

-Christ calls us to serve the vulnerable, and this calling often takes us to places where Christianity is not the dominant faith.
+Christ calls us to serve the vulnerable, and this calling often takes us to places where the majority of people follow faiths other than Christianity.
 We serve wholeheartedly in these places because we cannot ignore the need.
 In our work among people of other world religions, we value our common humanity and common desire to care for and protect vulnerable children.
 By developing relationships with people of other faiths, we have found that suspicion, mistrust, and fear are replaced with trust, friendship, and mutual support.

 Interfaith Series: Philippines (PDF)

 Interfaith cooperation facilitated rapid humanitarian response and peace building in the Philippines.

 In Central African Republic, interfaith engagement can build social cohesion.

 Empowered Worldview (PDF)